tanema/luaf/docs/jit.md

 title: Writing a JIT language
 ---

+> 🐉 HERE BE DRAGONS I CANNOT GUARANTEE THAT ANY OF THIS IS CORRECT

 Here are some notes and links that I want to keep track of while I learn how to write a jit